 As optimistic as I am about technology and the new opportunities, I am concerned about how this may impact the future of the standard of living for Africans more broadly.
 Questions still remain on if it can address the enormous structural deficit caused by decades of mismanagement — for example, can technology fix the quality of education in the Primary and Secondary school curriculum?
 How can we harness these skills to make vocational training of better quality?
 Can it provide meaningful inroads into health care?
 How can it help with the transport infrastructure deficit?
 Can it allow us to catch up to the world of AI, robotics, and biotech?
 Or should we just focus on fixing our basics?

-I think technology will affect us in two ways — the quality of teachers and the quality of students.
+Technology will affect us in two ways — the quality of teachers and the quality of students.
 Specifically, technology can help to improve human capital indices and this is an area for further research and collaboration.

-Quality of teaching/thought: it is an understatement that the quality of our Higher Ed is dismal, but we always have anecdotal stories (backed up with the statistics e.g. Nigerians are the most educated African immigrant group in the US) about Nigerian and African students excelling wherever they go abroad.
+It is an understatement that the quality of our Higher Ed is dismal, but we always have anecdotal stories (backed up with the statistics e.g. Nigerians are the most educated African immigrant group in the US) about Nigerian and African students excelling wherever they go abroad.
 The internet has opened an avenue for experts on various topics and subjects to reach a variety of eager and ready-to-learn audiences.
 This means a university student at UNN studying mathematics can also learn about AI and robotics online even if it is not offered at his school.
 This reduces the disadvantage Africans have long experienced in the area of access to the most recent and relevant research or knowledge.
 The cost of these courses may still be a barrier for many but there are also many excellent and free resources available.

-Quality of students: those who are not lucky enough to seize the digital opportunities, what happens to them?
+Those who are not lucky enough to seize the digital opportunities, what happens to them?
 Particularly, the ones who couldn’t scale through the poor Primary — Tertiary Nigerian System.
 Or maybe they graduated but are still unemployed, joining the teeming millions of unemployed Nigerians.
 These are the ones I think about and hopefully, soon we will have more answers.